-Joshua D. Odintz is a partner in Baker McKenzie’s North American Tax Practice Group and is the managing partner of Baker McKenzie's Washington Tax Department.
+Joshua D. Odintz is a partner in and on the management committee of Baker McKenzie’s North American Tax Practice Group.
 Joshua held high-level government positions with both the US Department of the Treasury and the Senate Finance Committee.
 He previously served as a Senior Advisor for Tax Reform to the Assistant Secretary at the US Department of the Treasury, where he advised Senior Treasury officials on tax reform options and issues.
 Joshua also served as the Chief Tax Counsel to the President’s National Commission on Fiscal Responsibility and Reform, and was instrumental in formulating the tax proposals that were contained in the Commission’s report, entitled the Moment of Truth.
 Additionally, Joshua served as the Acting Tax Legislative Counsel at the Treasury.

-Joshua is a frequent speaker at ABA Tax Section, NY State Bar Tax Section, Practicing Law Institute and Federal Bar Association tax meetings and conferences.
+Joshua is a frequent speaker at IFA, TEI, ABA Tax Section, NY State Bar Tax Section, Practicing Law Institute and Federal Bar Association tax meetings and conferences.

 Joshua focuses on tax policy, tax controversy, and withholding tax matters.
 He advises clients on domestic and international tax controversy matters at all phases, from audit and administrative appeals through litigation.
 He has handled cases involving transfer pricing, section 199, research credit, tax accounting, privilege and work product, among others.

 Joshua represents clients before the US Department of the Treasury, Internal Revenue Service, US Congress, and Organization of Economic Cooperation and Development.
 He assists clients in seeking legislative and regulatory changes to tax laws, as well as monitoring key legislative and regulatory developments.
 For example, he has successfully worked with clients to obtain changes in US tax reform bills, section 385 regulations (debt/equity rules) and FATCA regulations.